 Some feel the Old Testament is just ancient myths.
 Others feel it has little relevance to Christians.
-Can we prove it has value today?
+What is the Old Testament and does it have value today?

 The Old Testament has long been a target of Bible critics who have called it a collection of myths, with no divine authority over our lives.
 Even well-known theologians have rejected part or all of the Hebrew Scriptures, denying they are the record of God’s revelation to man.
 They overlook the available proofs that the prophets and scribes were inspired by the Creator of the universe, who preserved their writings for our benefit.

 This article traces the design and development of the Old Testament to show that it was carefully designed and preserved and that it is still helpful for us today.

 The Bible claims to be inspired by God, our Creator.